sprinter94/MedirectTest/README.md

 3. Go to appsettings.Development.json and change the connectionstrings to both the MySqlInstance and redis instance to your i.p.
 4. Run API
 5. Call Users Controller to get a dummy JWT bearer token.
 This is done for the test purpose to have a jwt token since api methods are Authenticated.
 In real life Users Controller would be in a seperate micro service.
+6. You can call ExchangeController to either get lates rates or post an exchange rate